ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

 ms.service: O365-seccomp
 localization_priority: Normal
 ms.collection: M365-security-compliance
+ROBOTS: NOINDEX, NOFOLLOW
 description: "Administrators can set up a native connector to import and archive Facebook Business pages to Office 365.
-After this data is imported to Office 365, you can use compliance features such as legal hold, content search, and retention policies to manage the governance of your organization's Facebook data.
+After this data is imported to Office 365, you can use compliance features such as legal hold, content search, and retention policies to manage the governance of your organization's Facebook data."
 ---

 # Deploy a connector to archive Facebook data in Office 365